Hajipur: Etymology

-The founder of Hajipur, Haji Shamsuddin Ilyas Shah's tomb is now called as Haji-Pir and the name of the headquarters of Vaishali district, “Hajipur” has been emerged from the same word.
+The founder of Hajipur, Haji Shamsuddin Ilyas Shah's tomb is now called as Haji-Pir and the name of the headquarters of Vaishali district, "Hajipur" emerged from the same word.

 History

 In ancient times, Hajipur was known as Ukkacala and was the first village after crossing the Ganga at Patna.
 The village of Hajipur gained significance, as it was the venue of one of the discourses given by Buddha.
 Buddha preached the Cula Gopalaka Sutta, a Middle Length Discourse, here.
 Along with that, it is also of interest because a portion of Ananda's ashes were enshrined in the town.
 Ananda, the closest disciple of Buddha, acted as the Buddha's attendant for twenty years and outlived him by several decades.
 Hajipur is also known for the land of Amrapali.

 In British India, Hajipur was a small town in the Muzaffarpur district situated on the confluence of the Ganges and Gandak.
-Hajipur features conspicuously in the history of struggles between Emperor Akbar and the rebellious Afghan Karrani rulers of Bengal.
+Hajipur features conspicuously in the history of struggles between Emperor Akbar and the rebellious Afghan Karrani rulers of Bengal, being twice besieged and captured by the imperial troops, in 1572 and 1574.
 In 1912 Bihar and Orissa was divided from the Presidency of Bengal.
 After independence the city of Hajipur came under state of Bihar which was formed on the linguistic basis.

 Geography and climate

 Hajipur is the headquarters of Vaishali after its separation from Muzaffarpur district on 12 October 1972.
 It is located at 25.69°N 85.22°E. It has an average elevation of 46 metres (150 ft).
 Hajipur is located 10 km from Patna, transversely on the sacred river Ganga and is budding as one of the foremost profit-making and manufacturing region of the state.

-Hajipur city is bounded by the Gandak river in the west and the holy Ganges in the south.
+Hajipur city is bounded by the Gandak River in the west and the holy Ganges in the south.
 A good network of rail, road, and water transport exists in the city, connecting it with other parts of the district as well as state and country.
 Mahatma Gandhi Setu (5,575 m long, prestressed box culvert type RCC bridge) over river Ganges connects it with Patna, the state capital, while another rail and road bridge over Gandak connects it with Sonepur.

-Hajipur subdivision became home to the Salim Ali—Jubba Sahni Bird Sanctuary(Baraila Lake), which has an area of 2 km2, established in 1997.
+Hajipur subdivision became home to the Salim Ali—Jubba Sahni Bird Sanctuary (Baraila Lake), which has an area of 2 km2, established in 1997.